cnguy/Simple-Calculator/README.md

 There MUST be at least one space between the operands and the operator because of the function I used.

 _ represents spaces (for readability)
-Examples:
+Examples of simple calculations:
-5_+_2
+5_+_2 -ENTER-
-5__+_2
+5__+_2 -ENTER-
-5___+_2
+5___+_2 -ENTER-
-5_+__2
+5_+__2 -ENTER-
 6_+_4 -ENTER- + 10 -ENTER- * 23 -ENTER- -sqrt-
+1024 -logbase2-
+2048 -logbase2-

-After typing the expression, just press enter to quickly calculate it.
-While the 4 main operators append, the other functions (ln, log, etc) all apply only on a singular expression, and will calculate the value instantly.
+To calculate a binary expression you can just type enter after typing it.
+While the 4 main operators append, the other functions (ln, log, etc) all apply only on a singular number, and will calculate the value instantly.
 This means that you cannot do complicated expressions such as 5^2 + 4^5.
 I also don't have a power to any exponent function yet since I couldn't figure out a way that's consistent with everything else.